bigbadcon/bbc-11ty/src/non-profit.md

 layout: layouts/page.njk
 title: Proof of 501(c)(3) Status
 published: true
+description: >-
-description: Big Bad Con is fully registered 501c3 so all donations are tax deductible.
+  Big Bad Con is fully registered 501c3 so all donations are tax deductible.
 If you require proof of Big Bad Con’s 501c3 status, there are several ways to get it.
 tags: pages
 ogImage: ''
 navGroup: ''
 navTitle: ''
-order:
+order: null
 icon: ''
+_template: page
 ---

 A few folks have noticed that if they donate to Big Bad Con their contributions are tax deductible! **Yes!**

 Also, several employers offer their employees time off to volunteer at charitable organizations. **Yes, we qualify for this too!**